Fennel: A Herb Of All Cultures

 Treatment: Brew Fennel herb into a decoction and consume it.
 Also, external applications (compresses) on the rashes help.
 By the way, some specific acupuncture points of the Metal Element (Large Intestine) can regulate the body’s temperature.
 So, in addition to Fennel herb treatment, you can also approach an Acupuncture therapist for the condition to improve quickly.

-Symptoms – Stomach and intestinal complaints such as a feeling of fullness.
+Symptoms – Stomach and intestinal complaints such as a feeling of bloating and fullness.

 5. Colic in Babies

-Symptoms – Relieving abdominal pain in Infants suffering from stomach gases.
+Symptoms – Relieving abdominal pain in infants suffering from stomach gas (flatulence).

 Dosage – If the child is less than 6-months old, feed one or two drops of cold fennel tea.
 You can give a teaspoon of that tea when the child is more than six months old.

 - Fennel seeds can be consumed raw, brewed into a tea, or ground into powder and added to various dishes for aroma and health benefits.